Baler: Small square baler

-This form of bale is not much used in large-scale commercial agriculture, because of the costs involved in handling many small bales.
+This form of bale is not used much in large-scale commercial agriculture because the efficiency and speed of large bales are higher.
 However, it has some popularity in small-scale, low-mechanization agriculture and horse-keeping.
 Besides using simpler machinery and being easy to handle, these small bales can also be used for insulation and building materials in straw-bale construction.
-Square bales may generally weather better than round bales because a more much dense stack can be put up.
-However, they do not shed water as round bales do.
-Convenience is also a major factor in farmers deciding to continue putting up square bales, as they make feeding and bedding in confined areas (stables, barns, etc.) much easier.
+Convenience is also a significant factor in farmers deciding to continue putting up square bales, as they make feeding and bedding in confined areas (stables, barns, etc.) much more manageable and thus command a higher market value per ton.

-Many of these older balers are still found on farms today, particularly in dry areas, where bales can be left outside for long periods.

-The automatic-baler for small square bales took on most of its present form in 1938 with the first such baler sold as Arthur S. Young's Automaton Baler.
-It was manufactured in small numbers until acquired by New Holland Ag.
+The automatic baler for small square bales took on most of its present form in 1938, with the first baler sold as Arthur S. Young's Automaton Baler.
+It was manufactured in small numbers until New Holland Ag acquired it.

-In Europe, as early as 1939, both Claas of Germany and Rousseau SA of France had automatic twine tying pick-up balers.
-Most of these produced low density bales, however.
+In Europe, as early as 1939, both Claas of Germany and Rousseau SA of France had automatic twine-tying pick-up balers.
+Most of these produced low-density bales, however.
 The first successful pick-up balers were made by the Ann Arbor Company in 1929.
 Ann Arbor was acquired by the Oliver Farm Equipment Company in 1943.
 Despite their head start on the rest of the field, no Ann Arbor balers carried automatic knotters or twisters and Oliver did not produce its own automatic tying baler until 1949.